risc0/website/docs/faq.md

 Q: What types of operations does the zkVM support in Rust?
 </summary>
 <br/>
-A: Currently the zkVM does not support std, but any crates that work with no_std should be fine.
-There are sometimes multiple versions of crates and it is necessary to disable certain features.
-For more information, see this guide.
+A: The zkVM has begun to support std, but if you run into issues, we recommend using any crates that work with no_std.
 </details>
 <br/>
 -------------------------------